 Forms of behavioral treatments comprise the following and may also help individuals to function better in their personal lives, in relationships, and at work:

 - Individual counseling

 - Cognitive-behavioral therapy

 While the use of pharmacological treatment works for some prescription drug use, behavioral treatment is better suited for the use of benzodiazepines.
-Those addicted to benzodiazepines should be supervised medically for drug detoxification in order to gradually wean themselves, as it can be a lengthy and difficult road.
-In dealing with this process, individuals can and should seek inpatient and outpatient counseling.
+Those addicted to benzodiazepines should be supervised medically for drug detoxification to gradually wean themselves, as it can be a lengthy and difficult road.
+In dealing with this process, individuals should seek inpatient and outpatient counseling.

 Call Vertava Health Today